Adobo Arequipeño

 Arequipa Sunday-morning pork stew — pork shoulder marinated overnight in chicha de jora (Andean fermented corn beer) + ají panca + garlic + cumin, slow-braised until fall-apart-tender, served with bread for sopping — Arequipa's iconic Sunday-after-Saturday-night dish.

 Adobo Arequipeño is the iconic Sunday morning dish of Arequipa, eaten as a hangover-recovery breakfast/lunch after Saturday night drinking.
-The dish has roots in colonial Arequipa, combining Spanish 'adobo' technique (vinegar-marinated meat) with chicha de jora (the pre-Columbian Andean fermented corn beer).
+The dish has roots in colonial Arequipa, adapting the Spanish 'adobo' technique (meat semi-preserved in a vinegar-and-paprika marinade) by replacing the vinegar with chicha de jora (the pre-Columbian Andean fermented corn beer).
 The acidity tenderizes the pork while infusing flavor.
 Arequipa restaurants open early Sunday morning serving steaming bowls of adobo with crusty bread for sopping — the city's most-beloved weekly ritual.

 A bowl of Adobo Arequipeño is intensely aromatic: deep mahogany pork chunks falling apart in a rich brown-red sauce, oregano + cumin + ají panca + garlic combining into a smell that fills the kitchen.
 The pork is silky-tender after 8 hours of marinating + 3 hours of braising.
 The sauce is thick, savory, slightly sour from chicha de jora — perfect for sopping with bread.
 After a Saturday night of Pisco, this Sunday breakfast is therapeutic: salt + protein + fat + acid restore everything.